sheng-fu/sheng-fu.github.io/index.md

 <br />

-Before coming to NYU, my research focused on the phonetics of discourse-level prosody in spontaneous speech in Taiwanese (Taiwan Southern Min), and I still have related research interests in tone sandhi and tonogenesis.
+I am also interested in the phonetics of discourse-level prosody in spontaneous speech in Taiwanese (Taiwan Southern Min), as well as tone sandhi and tonogenesis.

 <br />